Carol, what led you to pursuing a creative path professionally?

 ~ Carol Test

-Visit SHOUTOUT ARIZONA to read the entirety of the interview about my current project, a lyric memoir in collage form, and my course on Healing Trauma via Hybrid Forms.
-Debuting at the 2021 Desert Nights, Rising Stars Writers’ Conference in February, “Healing Trauma Narratives” is being turned into a free webinar offered through The Writing Cycle’s website this summer.
-In it, writers and survivors will explore the roots of different types of trauma, such as complex, collective, and generational, along with a variety of creative ways to tell their trauma stories.
+Visit SHOUTOUT ARIZONA to read the entirety of the interview about my current project, a lyric memoir in collage form, as well as my course on Healing Trauma via Hybrid Forms.
+Debuting at the 2021 Desert Nights, Rising Stars Writers’ Conference, “Healing Trauma Narratives” is now offered as a free webinar with accompanying workbook through The Writing Cycle.
+In it, writers and survivors can explore the roots of different types of trauma, such as complex, collective, and generational, along with a variety of creative ways to tell trauma stories with a twist.

-Sign up for our quarterly newsletter to be first on the list when it debuts, and stay in the loop regarding services such as book development coaching, manuscript editing packages, and author accountability groups.
+Sign up for our quarterly newsletter to gain access to the presentation, as well as stay in the loop regarding the launch of book development, manuscript editing, and author accountability services.